franciscomatos/Message-Encryption-FP-P1/README.md

 ### Running

-Just open the 'FP_2016-17_projecto1.py' file using the IDE and run the tests in the command line.
+Just open the 'FP_2016-17_projecto1.py' file using the IDE.

 ## Authors